beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 records.
 Each sequence number is set to zero at the beginning of a connection and whenever the key is changed.

 The appropriate sequence number is incremented by one after reading or writing each record.
-The first record transmitted under a particular set of traffic keys MUST use sequence number 0.
+The first record transmitted under a particular encryption key MUST use sequence number 0.

 Because the size of sequence numbers is 64-bit, they should not wrap.
 If a TLS implementation would need to